 Not all business intelligence software is created equal.
-Sure, there are plenty of great BI tools out there — ones with great reporting, data analytics and visualizations.
+Sure, there are plenty of BI tools with great reporting, data analytics and visual functions.
 But just because a BI tool works great for one business, doesn’t guarantee it’ll have the same impact for another.
-This is especially true when you take into account the size of a business.
+This is especially true when you take the size of a business into account.

-There’s a plethora of self-service BI tools that work great for small and mid-sized companies.
+There are a plethora of self-service BI tools that work great for small and mid-sized companies.
 They provide great dashboards and ad hoc queries that make their decision-making processes easier.
-But these tools rarely suffice for the enterprise: the large company with even larger software requirements.
+But these tools rarely work for large companies with even larger software requirements.
 As such, they need more than just BI software — they need enterprise BI software.

-To properly discuss the differences between enterprise BI software and self-service BI, we first need to take a look at what makes enterprise software, well, enterprise software.
-At its core, it’s pretty straightforward: software designed for use in large businesses.
-The goal is to increase productivity and efficiency in the complex environment that is your average enterprise.
+To properly discuss the differences between enterprise BI software and self-service BI, we first need to take a look at what constitutes enterprise software.
+At its core, it’s pretty basic: software designed for use in large businesses.
+The goal is to increase productivity and efficiency in the complex environment of an enterprise.

 So enterprise BI, then, is simply BI software that caters its functionality to large businesses.
 But is that all it means?
 Of course not.

 System Deployment and Management

-Enterprise BI software, due to their size and complexity, require a lot more management than self-service BI tools.
-While department-level management is the norm for self-service BI, enterprise BI platforms are usually managed centrally by an IT department.
+Enterprise BI software, due to size and complexity, requires a lot more management than self-service BI tools.
+Department-level management is the norm for self-service BI.
+However, enterprise BI platforms are usually managed centrally by an IT department.
 This is especially common for enterprise BI tools deployed on-premise.
-With the high level of infrastructure (such as servers) and budget needed to run an enterprise-level on-premise system, only a fully functional, fully staffed IT department could handle it.
+A high level of budget and existing framework is needed to run an enterprise-level on-premise system.
+A fully functional, fully staffed IT department is essential.

-Here’s a fun tidbit: most enterprise BI solutions used to be deployed exclusively on-premise.
-This was because cybersecurity was a serious risk, and many enterprises wanted to do as much as they could to reduce the risk of getting hacked.
-But as the cloud’s security capabilities improved and its popularity increased, the number of vendors offering a cloud computing BI platform grew considerably.
+Most enterprise BI solutions used to be deployed exclusively on-premise.
+Many enterprises wanted to do as much as they could to avoid getting hacked.
+But as the cloud became more popular and secure, the number of vendors offering a cloud computing BI platform grew.